 Well, it turns out that there’s a simple fix if your child suffers from this fear.
 All you have to do is keep Post-it notes handy.
 When you enter a restroom that has automatically flushing toilets, you simply cover the sensor with a post-it note.
 Then it won’t automatically flush until you get rid of the note.

 Sometimes the simple solutions in life work best!

 This article was posted on Monday, November 12th, 2007 at 8:38 pm and is filed under Mama Lisa, Parenting.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Help for Kids Who Are Afraid of Automatic Flushers in Public Bathrooms”

 Wow, what a great idea.
 My three year old has sensitive hearing and even with normal public toilets wants to be out of the cubicle before I flush and the automatic flush toilets are so much louder.
 I will be carrying post-its from now on.

 my 6yr old has never liked to use auto flush toilets.
 She will like this idea!

 The Flush-Stopper mentioned in the article works good too.
 Much easier than post-its, in my opinion.
 And for $3, will last forever. website is at http://www.flush-stopper.com